Balancing Independence And Partnership

 Relationships can take many different forms, as each couple decides the criteria for theirs.
 Some couples may feel ready to commit and settle down early on in the relationship, while others may decide to move more slowly—in some cases even forgoing traditional relationship milestones.
 Other couples may choose an alternative relationship model, such as ethical non-monogamy.

 A common feature that unites these types of romantic relationships is some form of commitment to forge and maintain intimacy.
-This often involves emotional as well as physical and sexual intimacy, though there may be some times where a relationship is dominated by one or the other.
+This often involves emotional as well as physical and sexual intimacy, though there may be some times when a relationship is dominated by one or the other.

-How independence can bolster wellbeing—and relationship health
+How independence can bolster personal growth, wellbeing and relationship health

 While sustaining a romantic relationship may take considerable time and energy, achieving personal growth long-term often involves spending sufficient time tending to one’s own needs and goals.
 Independence allows for more opportunities to learn and grow as an individual—in your career, hobbies, and family and friend relationships.